toolleeo/cli-apps/README.md

 * [peaches](https://github.com/KCaverly/peaches) - A smart switcher for the terminal.
 Based on tmux.
 * [pmenu](https://github.com/sgtpep/pmenu) - A dynamic terminal-based menu inspired by dmenu.
 * [powerline](https://github.com/powerline/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome and Qtile.
-* [Python re(gex)? exercises](https://github.com/learnbyexample/TUI-apps/tree/main/PyRegexExercises) - TUI application intended to help you practice Python regular expressions; there are more than 100 exercises covering both the builtin re and third-party regex module.
+* [Python re(gex)? exercises](https://github.com/learnbyexample/TUI-apps/tree/main/PyRegexExercises) - TUI application intended to help you practice Python regular expressions
 * [rofi](https://github.com/davatorium/rofi) - A window switcher, application launcher and dmenu replacement.
 * [rss-cli](https://github.com/Clortox/rss-cli) - A unix-inspired cli application for interacting with RSS feeds.
 * [sauce](https://github.com/cadecuddy/sauce) - A novelty CLI tool that identifies an anime from an image and yields key data about it.